jenny-alexander/weekend-sql-to-do-list/INSTRUCTIONS.md

 [x] Bug #1 -> Validate that task name is NOT empty.
 [x] Bug #2 -> Add space in AssignedTo column header.
-[x] Bug #3 -> Add 'completed' column to DB and modify code to use it [] Allow user to edit 'task name' & 'assigned to' fields:
+[x] Bug #3 -> Add 'completed' column to DB and modify code to use it [x] Allow user to edit 'task name' & 'assigned to' fields:
-  [x] Add action button with pencil (when task is not complete) [] When user clicks on the edit button, a popup will appear with 'task name' and 'assigned to' already populated [x] Update PUT query string to update more than 1 value [] Add image and 'catchier' name to app
+  [x] Add action button with pencil (when task is not complete) [x] When user clicks on the edit button, a popup will appear with 'task name' and 'assigned to' already populated [x] Update PUT query string to update more than 1 value [] Change 'alert' to Swal.fire (sweet alert)
+[] Add image and 'catchier' name to app
 [] Add tooltip to trash and checkmark buttons.